HackWatch

 Phishing signal detected.
 Verify the sender independently, avoid login links and rotate credentials if any code or password was exposed.

-Fake CAPTCHA Scam Exploits SMS Pumping to Inflate Mobile Phone Bills - HackWatch phishing alert image
+New Fake CAPTCHA Scam Exploits SMS Pumping to Inflate Victims’ Phone Bills - HackWatch phishing alert image

-HackWatch phishing alert image for: Fake CAPTCHA Scam Exploits SMS Pumping to Inflate Mobile Phone Bills
+HackWatch phishing alert image for: New Fake CAPTCHA Scam Exploits SMS Pumping to Inflate Victims’ Phone Bills

 Marcin Pocztowski